elugens/hello-javascript/docs/general-javascript-questions/object-properties/property-flags-and-descriptors.md

 ---

-### Explain, the function and syntax of the Object.seal(obj) method in JavaScript.
+### Explain the function and syntax of the Object.seal(obj) method in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> By default, objects are extensible meaning new properties can be added to them.
-Sealing an object prevents new properties from being added and marks all existing properties as non-configurable.
-This has the effect of making the set of properties on the object fixed.
-Making all properties non-configurable also prevents them from being converted from data properties to accessor properties and vice versa, but it does not prevent the values of data properties from being changed.
+  <div><strong>Interview Response:</strong> By default, objects are extensible, meaning new properties get added to them.
+Sealing an object prevents adding new properties and marks all existing properties as non-configurable.
+This behavior has the effect of making the set of properties on the object fixed.
+Making all properties non-configurable also prevents them from being converted from data properties to accessor properties and vice versa.
+Still, it does not prevent the values of data properties from being changed.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />